fadarboye/AKS-Extension-Backup-in-Azure/README.md

 ## PREREQUISITES

 - Before installing Backup Extension in the AKS cluster, ensure that the `CSI drivers` and `Snapshots` are Enabled for your cluster.
-If disabled, please enable them.
+If disabled, please [enable](https://learn.microsoft.com/en-us/azure/aks/csi-storage-drivers#enable-csi-storage-drivers-on-an-existing-cluster) them.

-- Azure Backup for AKS supports clusters using either a `system-assigned managed identity` or a `user-assigned managed identity` for backup operations.
-It does not service principal.
+- Azure Backup for AKS supports clusters using either a [system-assigned managed identity](https://learn.microsoft.com/en-us/azure/aks/use-managed-identity#update-an-existing-aks-cluster-to-use-a-system-assigned-managed-identity) or a [user-assigned managed identity](https://learn.microsoft.com/en-us/azure/aks/use-managed-identity#update-an-existing-cluster-to-use-a-user-assigned-managed-identity) for backup operations.
+It does not use service principal.

 - The Backup Extension during installation fetches Container Images stored in Microsoft Container Registry (MCR).
 If you enable a `firewall` on the AKS cluster, the extension installation process might fail due to access issues on the Registry.
 Allow MCR access from the firewall.

-- For cluster using a Private Virtual Network and Firewall, apply the FQDN/application rules.
+- For cluster using a Private Virtual Network and Firewall, apply the FQDN/application [rules](https://learn.microsoft.com/en-us/azure/firewall/dns-settings).

 - If you have any previous installation of `Velero` in the AKS cluster, you need to delete it before installing Backup Extension.